A Mexican university student created a new rubber flooring made from recycled tires that regenerates itself every time it rains.

 Third, will obtain certification from national authorities so that they can authorize any contract using self-generating flooring.

-"At the moment there are already types of flooring that can regenerate, but they are not made from recycled material and nobody uses water as a means of regeneration," says Briseño.
+“At the moment there are already types of flooring that can regenerate, but they are not made of recycled material and no one uses water as a means of regeneration,” says Briseño.
 And he's right.

-In Mexico, 80% of the pavement is asphalt and 20% concrete: on balance, poor and expensive materials when considering the importance of roads as crucial infrastructures.
+In Mexico, 80% of the pavement is asphalt and 20% concrete: all things considered, poor and expensive materials if we consider the importance of roads as crucial infrastructure.

 Self-healing rubber flooring could solve several problems: road maintenance and tire recycling, for example.

-Of course, the healthiest solution for the longevity of roads (and people) is to stop using tires, which disperse microplastics in theenvironment.
+Of course, the healthiest solution for the longevity of the roads (and people) is to no longer use tyres, which disperse microplastics into thetechnology.